huandu/xstrings/README.md

 Go functions have a unique naming style.
 One, who has experience in other language but new in Go, may have difficulties to find out right string function to use.

 Here is a list of functions in [strings](http://golang.org/pkg/strings) and [xstrings](https://godoc.org/github.com/huandu/xstrings) with enough extra information about how to map these functions to their friends in other languages.
-Hope this list could be helpful.
+Hope this list could be helpful for fresh gophers.

 ### Package `xstrings` functions ###